Negative Sampling in Recommendation: A Survey and Future Directions: Negative Sampling in Multiple Practical Recommendation Scenarios

 \subsection{Multi-behavior Recommendation}

+As illustrated in Fig.~\ref{fig:negative_feedback}, real-world RS typically involves the concept of real negative feedback in addition to implicit and explicit feedback, which contributes to holistic understanding of user preferences \cite{xie2021deep, huang2023negative}.
+It refers to the authentic user negative behaviors, with its definition intimately linked to various recommendation scenarios.
+For instance, non-purchases are considered negative samples in the context of purchases, while in the context of clicks, exposures without clicks constitute negative samples.
+Similarly, non-likes, in comparison to likes, are treated as negative samples.
+This encapsulates explicit information of users' disapproval, wielding significant influence in recommendation \cite{ding2023interpretable}.

-Benefits from the multiple types of interaction between users and items in real-world scenarios, multi-behavior recommendation (MBR) refers to taking full advantage of these heterogeneous user behaviors (e.g., skipped, clicked, and ordered) to alleviate the data sparsity or cold-start issues \cite{xie2021deep, MBRec,F4}.
-Its core idea is to model the cross-type behavior dependency in real-world RS, which can provide complementary information for user's interests encoding \cite{F4,A17,F29}.
-In such an application, effectively modeling the multi-type user behaviors can provide auxiliary knowledge and precise user preference to characterize the underlying semantics of the user's actual interest representation \cite{A57, F28}.
+Benefits from the multiple types of interaction between users and items in real-world scenarios, multi-behavior recommendation (MBR) refers to taking full advantage of these heterogeneous user behaviors (e.g., skipped, clicked, and ordered) to alleviate the data sparsity or cold-start issues \cite{xie2021deep, MBRec,F4,zhang2024saqrec}.
+As illustrated in Fig.~\ref{fig:scenario_mbr}, its core idea is to model the cross-type behavior dependency in RS, which can provide complementary information for user's interest encoding \cite{F4,A17,F29}.
+In such an application, effectively modeling the multi-type user behaviors can provide auxiliary knowledge and precise user preference to characterize the underlying semantics of user's actual interest representation \cite{A57, F28}.
 Existing MBR works primarily consider the multi-behavior dependencies with the predefined correlations \cite{A31, MBRec}, while seldom embarking on the selection of diverse negative samples for individual behaviors through negative sampling.
-To some extent, this limits its capacity to capture the intricate cross-type behavior dependencies within complex real-world recommendation scenarios.
+To some extent, this limits its ability to capture the intricate cross-type behavior dependencies within complex real-world RS scenarios.
 For instance, ZEUS \cite{F4} and HMG-CR \cite{F29} independently construct negative CL pairs by forming inter-connections between multiple behaviors and generating behavior-aware hyper meta-graphs.
 It enables the simultaneous modeling of the diverse interaction patterns and underlying cross-type behavior inter-dependencies, verifying the positive effects of incorporating the cross-type of multi-behavioral context in MBR.